MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ## Next steps

-As with all changes to the Azure Information Protection policy, it can take up to 15 minutes for a computer running the Azure Information Protection client to get these templates.
+It can take up to 15 minutes for a computer running the Azure Information Protection client to get these changed settings.
 For information about how computers and services download and refresh templates, see [Refreshing templates for users and services](refresh-templates.md).

 Everything that you can configure in the Azure portal to create and manage your templates, you can do by using PowerShell.
 In addition, PowerShell provides more options that are not available in the portal.
 For more information, see [PowerShell reference for protection templates](configure-templates-with-powershell.md).